-The same extended notation as described in section 4.2.1 for Java data applies to nested lookups as to simple lookups.
+The same extended notation as described in section 5.2.1 for Java data applies to nested lookups as to simple lookups.
 The following are examples:

-Field Name Java Method Invocation
+Field Name Java Method Invocation < <<person.firstname()>></person.firstname()> getPerson() firstname() < <<person().firstname()>></person().firstname()> 1) person() 2) firstname() < <<person('james').firstname()>></person('james').firstname()> person("james") firstname()

-< &lt;<person.firstname()>&gt;</person.firstname()> 1) getPerson()

-2) firstname()

-< &lt;<person().firstname()>&gt;</person().firstname()> 1) person()

-2) firstname()

-< &lt;<person('james').firstname()>&gt;</person('james').firstname()> 1) person("james")

-2) firstname()

-As the examples show, literal, non-literal and parameterised forms of fields can be mixed as desired within the field name.
+As the examples show, literal, non-literal and parameterized forms of fields can be mixed as desired within the field name.

-4.2.3 Indexed Lookup
+5.2.3 Indexed Lookup

 Fields may make explicit indexed lookups on data.
 This means that from a collection or list of items, a template can retrieve a particular item.
-In combination with nested lookups this produces a fairly powerful direct-data-referencing mechanism.
+In combination with nested lookups, this produces an effective, direct-data-referencing mechanism.